-In 2021 we sustained strong overall performance against our key performance indicators.
+In 2022 we sustained strong overall performance against our key performance indicators.
 We exceeded our timescale targets at most stages of our case-handling process, and exceeded our target for the proportion of complaints we settled.
-We did not quite meet our target for the proportion of complaints closed within six months of receipt.
-We have continued to develop our casework processes, including introducing a bespoke process for Large Group Complaints, and to further embed kindness in our work to support students in using our service.
-Our performance in 2021 has been in the context of the ongoing challenges of the pandemic and a further rise in the number of complaints we received.
-Our achievements despite this are testament to the hard work, commitment and resilience of our staff and our continued focus on efficiency as part of providing a high-quality service.
+We did not quite meet our target for the proportion of complaints closed within six months of receipt, but we closed over 2,800 complaints (our highest ever number), and in addition we completed our review of a complaint from a large group of students at a single provider.
+The number of complaints we received rose for the sixth consecutive year.
+We have continued to develop our casework processes and to further embed kindness in our work to support students in using our service.
+We have maintained a strong focus on equality, diversity and inclusion.
+We have developed our IT infrastructure to achieve greater integration of our systems and further support efficient casework.
+Our achievements despite the continuing challenging context are testament to the hard work, commitment and resilience of our staff and our ongoing focus on efficiency as part of providing a high-quality service.

 We continued to share learning from complaints to promote good practice in the sector.
-Most of our good practice and outreach work took place online due to the ongoing context of the pandemic.
+Alongside our online good practice and outreach work, we restarted in-person visits to providers and student representative bodies that we had paused during the pandemic.
 We maintained a high level of outreach and engagement with students and student bodies and with providers across the full range of our membership.

 We continued to contribute expertise from our unique role, as both an independent ombuds service and part of the higher education regulatory framework.
-We worked with other organisations to influence policy and practice to the benefit of students and the sector, including in relation to responding to the complex and challenging ongoing impacts of the pandemic.
+We worked with other organisations to influence policy and practice to the benefit of students and the sector and engaged extensively with policy developments including at government level.

-REPORT OF THE TRUSTEES INCLUDING THE STRATEGIC REPORT For the year ended 31 December 2021
+REPORT OF THE TRUSTEES INCLUDING THE STRATEGIC REPORT For the year ended 31 December 2022